 Cleveland’s so-called “Little Italy” has been established by Italian immigrants coming from the Abruzzi region in the 19th century.
 The Italian culture was first introduced to America when an Italian artisan came to open a sculpting business.
 By the turn of the century, Italian families flocked in the residential area south of Lake View Cemetery.

-If you’re living in America, visit Cleveland and hang around the Alta House after grabbing a bite at any Italian dining stores, because you’ll definitely discover Italy along the way.
+If you’re living in America, visit Cleveland and hang around the Alta House after grabbing a bite at any Italian dining store, because you’ll definitely discover Italy along the way.

 Little Italy in Chicago